vincecoppens04/AIML_24-25_E04665/README.md

 ---

-## **[Section 1] Introduction**
+## **Introduction**

 This project explores a dataset titled `alien_galaxy.csv` to analyze patterns, preprocess data, and apply clustering techniques for insight extraction.
-Using advanced data imputation and dimensionality reduction methods, the project demonstrates the application of machine learning and visualization tools for solving complex analytical tasks.
-The overarching goal is to preprocess, cluster, and visualize the dataset for better understanding and actionable insights.
+The primary goal is to define the different types of alien species and their characteristics using various clustering methods.
+Before clustering, the dataset undergoes thorough exploration, imputation, and cleaning to ensure accurate analysis.
+By leveraging advanced data imputation, dimensionality reduction, and visualization tools, this project demonstrates the application of machine learning techniques to solve complex analytical tasks and derive actionable insights.

 ---

-## **[Section 2] Methods**
+## **Methods**

 ### **Proposed Ideas**
 - **Preprocessing**: